Apply now!

 Circomedia offers students aged 16-18 the chance to study on our two-year Extended Diploma BTEC in Performing Arts Practice.

-If you are older than 18 you might be interested in one of our other courses here.
+If you are 18 or older you might be interested in one of our other courses here.

 A BTEC is a Level 3 qualification that follows on from GCSEs.
 The course features the same academic rigour as A Levels whilst also focusing on more practical learning.